JakeKhal/Projects/README.md

-Hi my name is Jake Khal.
+Hello, my name is Jake Khal.
+I'm currently working towards a Bachelor’s degree in Computer Science, with a focus in Cybersecurity.
 I've added projects I've done for college courses as well as some I have done out of interest.

-Classes I have taken at University of Oregon:

-CS 210, 211, 212 (Intro to Computer Science)
-CS 314 (Computer Organization)
-CS 330 (C/C++ and Unix)